openebs/mayastor-docs/reference/manual-upgrade.md

     {% endtab %}
     {% endtabs %}

-7. This concludes the process of manual upgrade.
+7. This concludes the process of legacy upgrade.
 Run the below commands to verify the upgrade,
     {% tabs %}
     {% tab title="Command to check the helm list" %}
     ```text